Perrine Bridge over Snake River at Twin Falls, Idaho, USA on a sunny clear day.

 Explore Craters of the Moon

-Begin your visit to this jaw-dropping place at the Craters of the Moon visitor centre (or the Robert Limbert Visitor Center, as it's called on Google Maps), where they'll give you trail suggestions and information about the park.
+Begin your visit to this jaw-dropping place at the Craters of the Moon visitor center (or the Robert Limbert Visitor Center, as it's called on Google Maps), where they'll give you trail suggestions and information about the park.

 You can also watch a short film there that provides more background on the natural history context.